MicrosoftDocs/Viva/Viva/learning/skills-in-learning.md

 Set the **Default Language** for Viva Learning to English-US (en-US): Go to the Viva Learning **Admin** tab and then select **Language preferences**.

 - When Skills is enabled in Viva Learning, any interests that users previously selected in Viva Learning are deleted.
 Users lose all associated personalized experiences in Viva Learning.
-This applies to **both** users who are part of the private preview and those who are not part of the private preview.
+This applies to **both** users who are part of the preview and those who aren't part of the preview.
-- If EN_US interests are not included as skills then en_US interests selections will also be lost.
+- If en_US interests aren't included as skills, then en_US interests selections are also lost.
-To ensure users interests selection and associated personalized experience for en_US interests selection are not lost, existing “EN_US interests need to be included as **skills**.
+To ensure users interests selection and associated personalized experience for en_US interests selection aren't lost, existing “EN_US interests need to be included as **skills**.

 > [!NOTE]
 > As the current preview is only supported for the en_US language, any non en-US interest that users previously selected in Viva Learning are deleted.
 Users lose all associated personalized experiences in Viva Learning.
 This applies to both users who are part of preview and those who are not part of the preview.

-- Prior to the preview, any content that's manually tagged with interests in Viva Learning can be lost.
-Only the manually-tagged interests from Viva Learning are lost.
+- Before the preview, any content that's manually tagged with interests in Viva Learning can be lost.
+Only the manually tagged interests from Viva Learning are lost.
 Tags originating from the source remain intact.
 - Admins should only select **Allow Skills in Viva Learning** if they're ready to delete existing interest-related content and data in line with the above information.